siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 Reality is richer than that.

 Once units are attached to actual things, ordinary addition stops being the whole story.
-Two children in one room are not merely the number two.
-They may become a conversation, a game, a friendship, a conflict, or a shared silence.
-One rotten apple added to a bag is not merely one more apple.
+Two children in one room is missing the interaction term: they may become a conversation, a game, a friendship, a conflict, or a shared silence.
+One rotten apple added to a bag is missing the interaction term too.
 It changes the condition of the bag.

 So the first claim of this book is simple: